For All Involved in Health Care

 Dr. Wendy Looman

 Sue Robins is a Canadian author and health care advocate.
-She's a sought-after health conference speaker and panelist.

 Her poignant and honest essays have been widely published in health care journals and newspapers, including the CBC First Person, Canadian Medical Association Journal, The New York Times and The Globe and Mail.